 Contrary to the intent of this Presidential directive, suppression and alteration of scientific work for political reasons remain common at USDA.
-In addition, USDA scientists whose work carries with it policy implications that negatively reflect upon USDA corporate stakeholder interests routinely suffer retaliation and harassment.
+In addition, USDA scientists whose work conveys policy implications that negatively reflect upon USDA corporate stakeholder interests routinely suffer retaliation and harassment.

-The stated purpose of USDA's scientific integrity policy is to ensure "the highest level of integrity in all aspects of the executive branch's involvement with scientific and technological processes and analyses."5 However, the Policy fails to clearly prohibit political suppression and interference.
-While the Policy defines political suppression and interference, it does not include these acts in its definition of misconduct.6 The USDA, by its own admission, has yet to develop procedures for handling scientific integrity complaints.
+The stated purpose of USDA's scientific integrity policy is to ensure "the highest level of integrity in all aspects of the executive branch's involvement with scientific and technological processes and analyses."
+However, the Policy fails to clearly prohibit political suppression and interference.
+While the Policy defines political suppression and interference, it does not include these acts in its definition of misconduct.

 To compound the problem, an overly broad provision within the Policy actively encourages USDA to suppress scientific work for political reasons.
-The provision states that scientists "should refrain from making statements that could be construed as being judgments of or recommendations on USDA or any other federal government policy, either intentionally or inadvertently."7 USDA management routinely relies up this vague but expansively worded provision a pretext for suppressing technical work solely because the scientific conclusions expressed draw the ire of USDA corporate stakeholders.
+The provision states that scientists "should refrain from making statements that could be construed as being judgments of or recommendations on USDA or any other federal government policy, either intentionally or inadvertently." (emphasis added)

+USDA management has relied upon this vague but expansively worded provision as a pretext for suppressing technical work solely because the scientific conclusions expressed draw the ire of USDA corporate stakeholders.